Artniaina/AdvocatHub/README.md

 # Project Status

-Note: This project is in the early stages of development and is intended for learning and experimentation with WebDev web services.
+This project is in the early stages of development and is intended for learning and experimentation with WebDev web services.

 # Technology Stack